denten-books/plain-text/main.md

 text," "ASCII," and "bytes" really represent.
 But for now, a common-sense understanding of the sentiment should suffice.
 It is enough to have the intuition that texts and characters are concepts meant for humans and that bytes have something to do with (and for) machines.
-Remarkably, under the singular conditions of plain text (and even then, not always, and with many caveats), a unit of information meaningful to me (a human for the most part) gains a measure of equivalence to a byte, a unit of information "meant" for a computer.[^ln11-human], [^ln11-meaning]
+Remarkably, under the singular conditions of plain text (and even then, not always, and with many caveats), a unit of information meaningful to me (a human for the most part) gains a measure of equivalence to a byte, a unit of information "meant for" a computer.[^ln11-human], [^ln11-meaning]

 Not all texts are created equal.
 In print, traditional distinctions between form and content lie flat.
 The printing press firmly embeds letters into paper,